tonic-team/tonic.site/content/standard/05_figures.md

 This folder will contain all figures created during the research process.
 It is advised to use vector figures (adobe illustrator, or .pdf, .svg files) when possible, as their size does not change with higher quality outputs.

-## Organisation
+## Organization

-Similarly to the analysis folder, The content may be organised following the different experiments, or by different figures created or a mix of these two.
+Similarly to the analysis folder, The content may be organized following the different experiments, or by different figures created or a mix of these two.
 In addition we have one folder already present in the template: